 Westbrook leads Thunder past Kings without triple-double

-Oklahoma City Thunder guard Victor Oladipo shoots between Sacramento Kings center Kosta Koufos and center Georgios Papagiannis, right, in the second quarter of an NBA basketball game in Oklahoma City, Saturday, March 18, 2017.
-Oklahoma City Thunder guard Russell Westbrook is fouled as he drives between Sacramento Kings forward Skal Labissiere, rear, and forward Anthony Tolliver, right, in the first quarter of an NBA basketball game in Oklahoma City, Saturday, March 18, 2017.
+Oklahoma City Thunder guard Victor Oladipo shoots between Sacramento Kings center Kosta Koufos and center Georgios Papagiannis, right, in the second quarter of an NBA basketball game in Oklahoma City, Saturday, March 18... .
+Sacramento Kings center Kosta Koufos, right, defends as Oklahoma City Thunder forward Andre Roberson shoots in the second quarter of an NBA basketball game in Oklahoma City, Saturday, March 18, 2017.

 Add your comments below